loaibaniez/data-viz-project_customer-nominations/README.md

 The UX structure and layout direction were validated informally before building — confirming that the navigation flow and information hierarchy met the user's needs.

 ### Step 6 — Create the framework
 ETL process and data modeling were performed in Power BI.
-Star schema with `FT_VOC` as the fact table and four dimensions generated dynamically via Power Query `Table.Group`.
+Star schema with `FT_CNP` as the fact table and four dimensions generated dynamically via Power Query `Table.Group`.
 DAX calculations built in layers: UDF helpers first, then SVG/HTML composite measures that call them.

 ### Step 7 — Plan the UI
 UI was finalized in Figma: the three-token color system per status was formalized as the design system, the semantic icon system was defined with two options explored per stage, and all visual decisions were documented before building.
 Microsoft Fluent Design System tokens guided every color choice.